ICL32/Nule/README.md

 # Nule

 # Intro
-Nule was a network library I have been working on for a while, planning on continuing the work later.
-It's a low-level networking library that is integrated within Unity.
-The transport layer is implemented as part of the project.
-One of the biggest challenges in this project was getting IL weaving to work.
+Nule is a network library that provides a transport layer.
+IL weaving still hasn't been fully implemented as the last implementation only worked within the Unity Editor but not the Unity Player.

 # Transport Layer Demo
 This is a demo of what can be used with the library.
 Here a simple chat application is made.